Avi DNS Architecture and Features

 On Avi Vantage, DNS virtual service primarily implements the following functionality:

 - DNS Load Balancing

 - Hosting GSLB Service DNS Entries

-Note: Starting with Avi Vantage release 18.1.2, static and virtual service AAAA records are supported.
+Note: Starting with Avi Vantage release 18.1.2, static and virtual service AAAA records and pass-through/load-balancing of IPv6 queries are supported.
 GSLB does not support IPv6 as yet.

 DNS Load Balancing

 Avi Service Engines proxy DNS requests to a back-end pool of DNS servers.
 A virtual service with a System-DNS (or similar) application profile is defined as usual.
 For this, a pool of back-end servers loaded with DNS software packages must be assigned.

 Hosting Manual or Static DNS Entries

 Avi DNS can host manual static DNS entries.
 For a given FQDN, you can configure an A, AAAA, SRV, CNAME, or NS record to be returned.

 Avi DNS can host the names and IP addresses of the virtual services configured in Avi Vantage.
 Avi Vantage serves as DNS provider for the hosted virtual services.
 For complete configuration details, refer to Service Discovery Using IPAM and DNS.